How Can A Philadelphia Dog Bite Attorney Create A Difference?

 If an irresponsible dog owner’s negligence contributed to your injury, they should be held accountable.
 Dog bite victims younger than age 18 must file their claim within two years of turning 18.

-Some homeowner’s insurance policies, for example, cover damages resulting from dog bites that occur on the dog owner’s property.
+Some homeowner’s insurance policies cover damages resulting from dog bites that occur on the dog owner’s property.
 You can file a personal injury case in Pennsylvania civil court if an insurance claim is insufficient to resolve the matter.

 However, filing a lawsuit does not guarantee that your case will go to trial.
 Dog bite lawsuits go through several stages, often including several rounds of settlement negotiations.
 Fortunately, our lawyers are skilled at negotiating with insurance companies as well as other litigants.
 We can fight for the total amount you deserve for your dog bite-related losses, and we can handle your lawsuit from start to end.

-Do I Need a Philadelphia Dog Bite Attorney to Seek Compensation?
+Do I Need A Philadelphia Dog Bite Lawyer To Seek Compensation?

-It is a good idea to hire a lawyer if you are the victim of a dog attack, because a dog bite case is not always as straightforward as it may appear.
+It is a good idea to hire a Philadelphia Dog Bite Lawyer if you are the victim of a dog attack, because a dog bite case is not always as straightforward as it may appear.
 The one-bite rule and elements of negligence can make it complicated to prove a dog owner’s or handler’s responsibility.
 Protect yourself by consulting with our dog bite lawyer, who has what it takes to get you the compensation you deserve and help you move on from your bad experience.

 Do not believe anyone who claims that you can handle a dog bite case as well as a lawyer.
 In our experience, attempting to represent yourself in a damages claim almost always results in a financial loss for the victim.